 To promote student success, ongoing assessment and feedback will be given regularly to the students.
-A variety of assessment and evaluation strategies will be used in this course, including case studies, assignments, projects, presentations, tutorials, tests and quizzes.
-Expectations will be evaluated based on the provincial curriculum expectations and the achievement levels outlined in the ministry document.
+A variety of assessment and evaluation strategies will be used in this course, including debates, presentations, written reports, unit test, essays etc. Expectations will be evaluated based on the provincial curriculum expectations and the achievement levels outlined in the ministry document.